SaulBuilds/CodeInsight/cli/docs/GITHUB_OAUTH_SETUP.md

 These credentials will be used by default when users run the CLI without specifying custom credentials.

+For detailed instructions on setting up these environment variables, see [Setting Up Environment Variables](./SETUP_ENV.md).

 ## Authentication Flow Options

 The CLI supports two authentication flows: